Holiday Wellness Guide: How to Stay Energized and Manage Stress

-The holidays, for most, are an enjoyable time of year.
+For most, the holidays are an enjoyable time of year.
 However, much of what makes the holidays so enjoyable can also make them draining.
-Right after Thanksgiving, that downhill runs to the end of the year is filled with various disruptions to our daily schedules.
+Right after Thanksgiving, that downhill run to the end of the year is filled with various disruptions to our daily schedules.

 For some, reflecting on our past year’s successes often proves difficult since we’re trying to finish every last item on our year-end to-do list, personal or professional.